 Thomas Bolin is Professor of Theology and Religious studies at St. Norbert College.
 His research focuses on the ancient literary and cultural contexts of the Hebrew Bible as well as ancient Israelite history, specifically wisdom literature and post-exilic texts.
 Hermeneutics is a more recent research interest.
 He is the author of Freedom Beyond Forgiveness: The Book of Jonah Re-examined and most recently, Ecclesiastes and the Riddle of Authorship.
 He is currently completing a book on Catholic biblical interpretation in contemporary American social and political debate and working on a second book on the nature of Job as both book and dialogue.
 His publications can be accessed here.

-Helen Dixon is an Assistant Professor in the Department of Religion at Wofford College.
-She was previously a postdoctoral researcher in the department of biblical studies at the University of Helsinki, Finland.
+Helen Dixon is an Assistant Professor in the Department of History at East Carolina University.
+She was prefiously assitant professor at Wofford College and a postdoctoral researcher at North Carolina State University in the department of history and a postdoctoral research in the department of biblical studies at the University of Helsinki, Finland.
 Her research focuses on Phoenician History and Religion, First Millennium BCE Near Eastern Mortuary Practice, Cultural History, the History of Religions, and the Ethics of the Antiquities Trade.
 Her first book is a social history of Phoenicia from the perspective of the dead, and has written articles on intersections of ancient material culture, literary traditions, and social history, and contemporary attitudes towards cultural heritage.
 Her publications can be accesed here.

 Liv Ingeborg Lied is Professor of Religious Studies at the Norwegian School of Theology.
 She is an expert in in Jewish and Christian literatures of Late Antiquity and has published widely on the apocalyptic text, 2 Baruch.
 Her interests span manuscript studies, New Philology and textual scholarship, as well as media history, and she is currently writing a book on the transmission history of this text among Syriac Christians.
 She is the author and editor of numerous volumes, most recently an editor of Snapshots of Evolving Traditions: Jewish and Christian Manuscript Culture, Textual Fluidity, and New Philology and Bible as Notepad: Tracing Annotations and Annotation Practices in Late Antique and Medieval Biblical Manuscripts.
 Her publications can be accessed here.